alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 The files should now be in your chosen directory and ready for import into R for culling.
 <br>
 ## STEP 7: Import Databases For Taxonomic Identification
 The following databases are the most commonly used for our studies.
-Some require files to be downloaded from the database webpage, while other databases can be pulled directly through Qiime2.
+Some require files to be downloaded from the database webpage, while other databases can be pulled directly through QIIME 2.
 This step only needs to be performed once even if the taxonomic identification has to be re-done or if you're wanting to perform taxonomic assignment on multiple tests (for example on both your ASV and OTU results).
 <br><br>**SILVA**
 <br>This database is used for both 16S (prokaryotes) & 18S (eukaryotes) small ribosomal subunits.
-You can pull the database files needed for Qiime2 straight from the SILVA database using the code below.
+You can pull the database files needed for QIIME 2 straight from the SILVA database using the code below.
 See [THIS](https://forum.qiime2.org/t/sequence-and-taxonomy-files-for-silva-v138-2/33475) forum for more details.
 The code provided in this SOP is based on SILVA version 138.2. <ins>NOTE: Reference sequences extracted from SILVA are in rRNA format and need to be "transcribed" before using for taxonomic identification.</ins>
 <br><br>Pull data from silva repository
 ```
 qiime rescript get-silva-data \